 Introduce the Dogs in a Neutral Area

 If the dogs don’t get along, you don’t want to introduce them to your house.
 This creates negative associations with your household.
 Instead, take the dogs to a neutral ground like a dog park.
 Watch your dogs closely, and see how they interact.
 If the introduction goes well, you could start introducing them in your house or backyard.
 Otherwise, they might need more practice before you let them interact in your household.
-Make sure you leash your dogs so you can separate them if needed.
+If you have a wireless dog fence, you might try letting the older dog run free in the boundaries and keeping the puppy on a leash.
+If not, make sure you leash both dogs so you can separate them if needed.

 Once your dogs pass the initial first introductions, they can start having positive interactions with each other.
 Here are a few ways your dogs could get to know each other.